Donald Duck Finds Pirate Gold: Production

 Disney historian Jim Korkis reports the notion of taking the unmade feature and adapting the storyline for publication as a comic book occurred when Dell Comics editor Oskar Lebeck "was given permission to look through the Disney files of cartoon ideas that were shelved.
 He found the over 800 numbered sketches for "Morgan's Ghost" and was instantly struck that most of the work had already been done in terms of visualizing the story.
 Lebeck felt it could easily be adapted into a Donald Duck comic book story."

 Bob Karp, who wrote the script, was a gag writer for the Donald Duck newspaper comic strip.

 Hannah recalled John Clarke Rose, Story Research Director at the Disney Studio, "took us to meet Eleanor Packer who I believe was in charge of Whitman/Western Publishing.
 They wanted us to draw 64 pages of a Donald Duck story.
 I suspect the reason we were chosen for this assignment was that it was a more story related project.
 We were doing all the Donald Duck stories for the shorts and doing all the story sketches at the time so I'm just guessing that they probably felt we could work out this story as well, maybe even add in a few touches to help it flow properly."

 In 1993, Barks recalled, "Jack and I looked the script over and decided which pages we would like to draw.
 After we had drawn a few pages, we decided that I should draw all of the stuff that was involved with the ducks outside on the deck of the boat or on the island, and Jack would take care of the inside stuff."
 The two artists inked their own work.

 Almost half of the story's pages have no words, relying instead on the visual style preferred for animation.
 "That's why there's so little dialogue in Pirate Gold," Barks said in 1983.
 "Bob took it from the storyboards.
 In animation they wanted things moving on the screen: they didn't want characters in held positions moving their lips."

-Before this story, the first Donald Duck adventure comics had so far only appeared in Italy, in the 1937–1940 Italian Disney comics magazine Paperino e altre avventure by Federico Pedrocchi.
+Before this story, the first Donald Duck adventure comics had so far only appeared in Italy, in the 1937–1940 Italian Disney comics magazine Donald Duck and Other Adventures (Paperino e altre avventure) by Federico Pedrocchi.